Who Is Clarence Heatley?

 Under the terms of his plea bargain, made in February 1999, a 47-year-old Heatley pleaded guilty to racketeering and murder conspiracy in connection with 13 drug-related homicides, and was sentenced to life in prison.
 According to The New York Times, in explanation of Heatley's plea bargain, Joel S. Cohen, one of Heatley's attorneys, stated, ''There didn't seem to be any upside to going to trial if we could be certain that he would avoid execution by pleading guilty.''
 Cohen added that Heatley wanted to spare his family ''from having to experience his execution, and he also wanted to try to be a positive presence in the lives of his children.''

 According to authorities, Heatley acknowledged during his plea-bargaining that he had made a substantial income from his drug dealing, which primarily involved the sale of cocaine and crack-cocaine from 1990 to '96.
-Heatley is currently serving his sentence at the United States Penitentiary, Coleman, in Florida, a high-security federal prison.
+Heatley is currently serving his sentence at the Federal Correctional Institution, Talladega in Alabama.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!